-If you have a spouse, children, parent or family member that depends on you, or even if you are single without dependent and is living your life the fullest, you still need life insurance to make sure there are no unpaid expenses to your family or loved ones in case something unexpected happens to you.
+If you have a spouse, children, parent or family member who depend on you, or even if you are single, without any dependent, and are living your life to the fullest, you still need life insurance to make sure that there are no unpaid expenses which will burden your family in case something unexpected happens to you.
 More than that, you also want to "auto-save" your hard earned money.
 Investing in life insurance is one of the most important financial decisions that you can make.

 Ask yourself these questions:

 You get life insurance to ensure that your loved ones can continue living even if you're no longer around.

 To get a life insurance is to protect, care and safeguard your future.
 There are several risks in life that hinder the income flow to your family, and life insurance is one of the best instruments to alleviate these risks.

 Life insurance may not be able to prevent these threats/contingencies from happening but it can help in cushioning the financial impact any of them could bring.

 Life insurance has a simple purpose; to help prepare and protect your family financially if you are no longer around.
 A life insurance payout or death benefit can be used in any way your family sees fit.
 It can be used as:

 The younger and healthier you are, the easier it may be to secure the life insurance policy that you want.
 If you have a partner, spouse or family who may struggle to cope financially, then acquiring one today can give you the feeling of security.

 If you have a family to support, the insurance provided by your employer or the company you work for may not be enough.
 What happens to that coverage if you change jobs?
 If you leave the company, you may have to forfeit the coverage you have.
 Having a personal policy can ensure your family has adequate protection from the unexpected.